-But who are “the dead” who Jesus referred to as being the ones to bury their own dead?
-The word “dead” is used in this passage in two different senses.
-It is apparently a paradox, and is used very effectively.
-The Jews used the word “dead” often to express indifference toward a thing or to express something has no influence over us.
+But who are “the dead” whom Jesus referred to as being the ones to bury their own dead?
+The word dead is used in this passage in two different senses.
+It is apparently a paradox and is used very effectively.
+The Jews used the word dead often to express indifference toward a thing or to express that something has no influence over us.
 To be dead to the law (Romans 7:4), to be dead to sin (Romans 6:11), means that the law and sin have no influence or control over us.
-We are free from them and act as though they were not.
+We are free from them and act as though they are not.

 © Copyright 2002-2014 Got Questions Ministries.